Monitor speakers are used to achieve high quality sounding mixers.

-For any set of monitors, the more they are listened to the easier it is to learn their strengths and weaknesses.
+The more you listen to a set of speakers, the easier it is to learn their strengths and weaknesses.

-Passive monitors require an external amplifier to be powered.
+- Passive monitors require an external amplifier to be powered.
 When matching an amplifier to the speakers, it is important that they are able to handle the power required to drive the speakers in a system efficiently.
-Passive speakers are less popular than their active counterparts.
+Passive speakers are less popular than active counterparts

 Active monitors are the most popular design in today’s professional studios due to their high quality, compact design and lack of need for an external amplifier.